FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 ### Locating the file

-The Ursa CLI has a configuration file in the home directory of the user, which is located in the path `$HOME/.ursa` or `~/.ursa` unde the name `config.toml`.
+The Ursa CLI has a configuration file in the home directory of the user, which is located in the path `$HOME/.ursa` or `~/.ursa` under the name `config.toml`.

 💡 The tilda in `~/.ursa` represents `$HOME` which is simpler, but we'll use `$HOME` to make it easy to follow.